AerialRobotics-IITK/icuas-2024/README.md

     ```

     `--no-cache` will ensure that you do not store any cache for any of the docker commands executed other than cached images, hence everytime you rebuild using this command your current working directory (i.e. the package with the latest changes on local) will be copied onto the docker container

+    Alternative Command:
+    ```
+    ./docker_build.sh --build-args "--pull --build-arg CACHEBUST=0" --focal-nogpu
+    ```
+    `CACHEBUST` when set to 0 would ensure all the docker commands are run from cache until the value of the argument remains same.
+In our case, I have modified the Dockerfile for this argument changes right at the command where we don't want data from the cache to be used.
+This saves some bit of time by skipping system wide installations (once they are atleast run once).

   - ```
     ./docker_run.sh --run-args "--rm" --focal-nogpu